 Within the 400 onboard tones, about 290 encompassing pianos, electric pianos, organs, brass, woodwind, string, and synth.
 The remaining 100 tones are general MIDI voices.

 For electronic music, the PX-S7000 has an arpeggiator and powerful live controls.
 The pitch bend wheel can be assigned to target specific layers and parts.
-The Control button can be used not just to trigger modulation but turn on and off rotary speaker effects for use with organ tones or portamento for legato playing.
+The Control button can be used to trigger modulation and turn on and off rotary speaker effects for use with organ tones or portamento for legato playing.

 The two EX buttons are assignable to trigger any imaginable function.